Coverdale Bible

-The Coverdale Bible, compiled by Myles Coverdale and published in 1535, was the first complete Modern English translation of the Bible (not just the Old Testament or New Testament), and the first complete printed translation into English (cf. Wycliffe's Bible in manuscript).
+The Coverdale Bible, compiled by Myles Coverdale and published in 1535, was the first complete Modern English translation of the Bible (not just the Old, or New Testament), and the first complete printed translation into English (Wycliffe's Bible was a previous manuscript translation).
 The later editions (folio and quarto) published in 1537 were the first complete Bibles printed in England.
-The 1537 folio edition carried the royal licence and was therefore the first officially approved Bible translation in English.
+The 1537 folio edition carried the royal licence and was therefore the first royally approved Bible translation in English.
 The Psalter from the Coverdale Bible was included in the Great Bible of 1540 and the Anglican Book of Common Prayer beginning in 1662, and in all editions of the U.S. Episcopal Church Book of Common Prayer until 1979.